 There is another theory about why America invaded Iraq.
 It is a very straightforward idea.
 It is that invading other tribes is simply what men do and have always done.
 On this view, America invaded Iraq because it is a bully.

 I don’t think the facts back up this theory.
 Since the whole point of such tribal raids is to kill, rape, burn and steal as much as possible then America failed miserably if that was its goal.
 America tried to keep Iraqi casualties to a minimum and after the invasion they poured billions of dollars of aid into Iraq.
-As far as I know, rape and wilful destruction are not among the accusations that have been levelled at American forces.
+As far as I know, rape and willful destruction are not among the accusations that have been levelled at American forces.
 This theory also fails to explain why America invaded Iraq rather than weaker countries like Kuwait and Oman.
 After all, don’t bullies pick on the weakest victims?

 3 years later.
 Here is a good article on the causes of the Iraq war by Victor David Hanson.